King Henry VIII

 This page concentrates on King Henry's activities as a sportsman -- we can't really call him an athlete.

-There are no known images of Henry VIII showing sport activity -- only portraits such as the one on this page.
-At the bottom I provide you with links to other sites where you might find more details and images.
 In studying sport history during this time period you must remember that there was no leisure time for most people -- life was rather harsh and only aristocrats took part in most "sport" -- jousting, tennis, archery, hunting.
 The common people did have their sports, of course, but nothing comparable to sport as we know it today.
 There were football games played -- with no rules and goals a mile apart -- games where people got broken necks, legs and sometimes killed each other.
-Many activities were related to animals such as bear baiting, and almost always involving gambling.
-One of the few sources of information about sport history is found in the laws of the Kings and Queens, such as Henry VIII and Elizabeth I. These laws either outlawed sports (such as bowling) or required sports (such as archery) by James I (1618) for political, cultural or religious reasons.
-Sometimes just to control the rowdy behavior of the crowds.
-(Sound familiar to some of you soccer fans)?

 But the sources clearly show that Henry VIII was a talented wrestler and archer, and that he enjoyed jousting, bowling and playing tennis.

-The event most often mentioned in history books is about Henry's wrestling match with the King of France.
+The sport event most often mentioned in history books is about Henry's wrestling match with the King of France.
 In 1520 he met Francis I of France, in Flanders, at the 'Field of the Cloth of Gold' to make an alliance between their countries.
 For over two weeks the English and French Kings negotiated a peace treaty and during that time enjoyed sports events and other diversions in a grand display of power and wealth.
 Historians record that the two kings wrestled and that French King Francis, although smaller, threw King Henry to the ground.

 Other historical sources record that Henry was a very good archer, able to hit a target from 220 yards with his long bow.